Frijol/climate-change/entities/companies.md

 ## Energy Storage
 * [EOS Energy Systems](http://www.eosenergystorage.com/): a company based in New York building grid-scale energy storage batteries
+* [Younicos](http://www.younicos.com/en/republic_of_younicos/who_we_are/): an energy storage company based in Austin and Berlin working to stabilize the grid to let renewables take over energy production

 {% include "../BIBLIOGRAPHY.md" %}